GDXVanEck Gold Miners ETF

 Since it joined the list

-That's 6.2 percentage points deeper than the day it joined.
-It bottomed 37.0% below that high along the way.
+It has clawed back 13.3 percentage points off that level.
+It bottomed 39.6% below that high along the way.

 Decline from the 52-week high as it stood on 2026-05-15 (fixed anchor) → today.
 Split-adjusted, Alpaca.
 Observed history, not a forecast.